 To protect the exterior surfaces of your home from damage caused by precipitation and groundwater.

-To slow the movement of air through wall assemblies, preventing heat loss and moisture damage in walls.
+To slow the movement of air through wall assemblies, preventing heat loss and moisture damage caused by condensation in walls.

 To slow the movement of heat from inside to out in cold months.
 This is your insulation.
-It also helps keep heat out in summer.
+It also helps keep heat out of the interior in summer.

-Commonly known as a 'vapour barrier' but a better term to use would be a vapour retarder.
-A moisture control barrier should slow diffusion of moisture through walls without preventing them from properly drying.
+Although commonly known as a 'vapor barrier' a better term to use would be a vapor retarder.
+A moisture control barrier should slow diffusion of moisture through walls in either direction without preventing them from properly drying.

 Some materials within a wall assembly may serve more than one function, air barriers in particular.
 Many materials within a wall assembly can slow air flow without trapping vapour.